Anton Dohrn: Principle of succession of functions

 Among Dohrn's most highly cited theoretical contributions was his so-called "principle of succession of functions".
 It was derived from pre-existing ideas, especially those that had been proposed by the comparative anatomist St. George Mivart.
 Dohrn's ideas on functional phylogenetics underlie some of the embryological hypotheses such as the origin of the vertebrate jaw from gill arches.
 In his original writings he claimed that gill slits had changed into a variety of vertebrate organs.

 Development of "zoological stations"

 From 1850 to 1852, the zoologist and geologist Carl Vogt had lived in Nice where he tried unsuccessfully to enlist support for a marine zoological station (one was later established as Observatoire Oceanologique de Villefranche).
+The use of marine organisms as models for study had been promoted in Germany by Johannes Peter Müller (1801–1858).
+The Straits of Messina were known for their richness and had been studied by Spallanzani and August D. Krohn in the past.
 In Messina, Dohrn and Miklouho-Maclay conceived a plan to cover the globe with a network of zoological research stations, analogous to railway stations, where scientists could stop, collect material, make observations and conduct experiments, before moving on to the next station.
+In 1859–60 Haeckel and his students described 144 new species of Radiolaria collected in the waters.
+For a while Messina came to be called the "Mecca of the German Privat-Dozent".
+It was Miklouho-Maclay who introduced Dohrn to the Russian-Polish de Baranowski family.
+In 1874 Dohrn married their eldest daughter, sixteen-year-old Maria Baranowska.
+They had four children Boguslaw, Wolfgang, Harald and Reinhard.
+Due to her linguistic abilities, Maria became a successful translator.

 Dohrn realised how useful it would be for scientists to arrive at a location and find a ready to use laboratory.
 Dohrn rented two rooms for the "Stazione Zoologica di Messina", but quickly realized the technical difficulties of studying marine life without a permanent structure and support facilities, such as trained personnel and a library.